Nick98-1/Nick98-1/README.md

 This setup demonstrates full-stack engineering and cloud architecture expertise, showcasing the ability to build scalable, modular, and containerized platforms with AI integration, asynchronous messaging, and multi-service orchestration.

+---

+If you want, I can also create the more visual layered box diagram version to embed directly in the README.
+It would make it very easy for viewers to grasp your multi-VM, multi-volume architecture.

+Do you want me to do that next?

 <!--